 Author Archive: Kelly Wahlquist

+Kelly travels the country speaking to all on various topics that inspire us to live the New Evangelization, but has a special love for speaking at Catholic women’s conferences.
 She resides in Minnesota with her husband, Andy, and their three children, and is very active in their parish, Holy Name of Jesus.
-Her great passion is spreading the message of Jesus in the New Evangelization.

 Not even 3 seconds after I hit the send button to let people know about an upcoming event, my friend Marta had emailed back, “Did you make a FaceBook Evite yet?”
 Marta… Marta… Marta….
 What do you mean, “Did you make a Facebook Evite yet?”
 Don’t you know I just zipped that last email about […]